aws-solutions/media-services-application-mapper/solution-pkg/docs/EXTENDING_MSAM.md

     ```
 2. Review custom build instructions in [README.md](../README.md#build) to build with your new code.
 3. Run [build-s3-dist.sh](../deployment/build-s3-dist.sh) with parameters for your custom environment.
-4. Review the deploy instructions in [README.md](../README.md#deploy) upload your custom build to a bucket for installation.
+4. Review the deploy instructions in [README.md](../README.md#deploy) to upload your custom build to a bucket for installation.
 5. Run [deploy.sh](../deployment/deploy.sh) with parameters for your custom environment.
-6. Update your stack using the all-resources template of your custom build.
+6. Update your stack using the root template of your custom build.
 7. After a few minutes, verify that you are seeing your service in the Content table:
     ![Content Database Nodes](images/service-content-db.png)